Cohabitation: India

-On 12 June 2020, the Uttarakhand High Court stated in the case of Madhu Bala v.
-State of Uttarakhand and others (Habeas Corpus Petition No. 8 of 2020) that consensual cohabitation between two adults of the same-sex is legal.
+On 12 June 2020, the Uttarakhand High Court reiterated in the case of Madhu Bala v.
+State of Uttarakhand and others (Habeas Corpus Petition No. 8 of 2020) that consensual cohabitation between two adults of the same-sex is legal and akin to an opposite sex relationship.

 Indonesia

-In Indonesia, an Islamic penal code proposed in 2005 would have made cohabitation punishable by up to two years in prison.
-The practice is still frowned upon, and many hotels and boarding houses have been raided by police for allowing unmarried couples to share a room.
+In Indonesia, an Islamic penal code proposed in 2005 would have made cohabitation punishable by up to two years in prison, but failed to pass.
+The practice is still frowned upon, and many low-end hotels and boarding houses have been raided by police for allowing unmarried couples to share a room.

 Japan

-In Japan, according to M. Iwasawa at the National Institute of Population and Social Security Research, less than 3% of females between 25–29 are currently cohabiting, but more than one in five have had some experience of an unmarried partnership, including cohabitation.
+In Japan, according to M. Iwasawa at the National Institute of Population and Social Security Research, less than 3% of females between 25 and 29 are currently cohabiting, but more than one in five have had some experience of an unmarried partnership, including cohabitation.
 A more recent Iwasawa study has shown that there has been a recent emergence of non-marital cohabitation.
 Couples born in the 1950s cohort showed an incidence of cohabitation of 11.8%, where the 1960s and 1970s cohorts showed cohabitation rates of 30%, and 53.9% respectively.
 The split between urban and rural residence for people who had cohabited is indicates 68.8% were urban and 31.2% were rural.